exercism/docs/anatomy/track-tooling/analyzers/interface.md

 Comments without a type field default to `actionable`.

 Currently in the website, we soft-block on essential comments, encourage students to complete actionable comments before marking as complete on Practice Exercises (but not Concept Exercises), but don't suggest any action on `informative` or `celebratory`.
-However, in future we may choose to add emojis or indicators to other types, or group them seperately.
+However, in the future we may choose to add emojis or indicators to other types, or group them seperately.

 ## Debugging